 Charlotte Spousal Support Attorneys

-In the past, alimony, more familiarly known as spousal support, was a very common part of most divorces.
-Traditionally, the husband worked, and the wife stayed at home to care for the kids and do the housework.
+Alimony, more commonly known as spousal support, was a standard part of most divorces.
+Traditionally, the husband worked, and the wife stayed home to care for the kids and do the housework.

-In this dynamic, a wife would need to rely on her husband for spousal support as she, typically, did not have any other means of generating an income.
+In this dynamic, a wife would need to rely on her husband for spousal support as she typically had no other means of income generation.

 For that reason, most husbands who sought divorce had to pay both spousal support and child support.
-Even if both parties did not have children, the husband might still need to pay spousal support to his ex-wife for the rest of her life, unless she remarried, got a job, or came into money of her own.
+Even if both parties did not have children, the husband might still need to pay spousal support to his ex-wife for the rest of her life unless she remarried, got a job, or came into her own money.

-Also, there could be a discrepancy in income if both spouses work but one is paid at a much higher rate than the other.
-This spouse could be at a disadvantage when it comes to paying bills and maintaining the lifestyle he/she has become accustomed to.
+Also, if both spouses work but one is paid much more than the other, there could be a discrepancy in income.
+This spouse could be disadvantaged when paying bills and maintaining the lifestyle they have become accustomed to.

 What is Alimony?

 Alimony, also known as spousal support, refers to the financial support one spouse may be required to pay to the other during and/or after a divorce or separation.
-In North Carolina, alimony is not an automatic right, and whether it is awarded depends on various factors.
-If awarded, the purpose of alimony is to address any economic disparity between the spouses.
+In North Carolina, alimony is not an automatic right; whether it is awarded depends on various factors.
+If awarded, alimony aims to address any economic disparity between the spouses.

 Judges have broad discretion when determining spousal support.
 Before a judge decides, he/she will want to know if either spouse committed illicit sexual behavior during the marriage or before the couple’s date of separation.

 If the dependent spouse is found guilty, he/she will deny spousal support.
-If the supporting spouse is found guilty, the judge will immediately award spousal support.
+The judge will immediately award spousal support if the supporting spouse is found guilty.

 - The duration of the marriage